zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/pxcentral-onprem/install-pxcentral.md

 | 7070 | License server | License validation | Outgoing |

 {{<info>}}
+**NOTE:**

-**NOTE:** You must use a dedicated Kubernetes cluster with no existing Portworx installations.
+* You must use a dedicated Kubernetes cluster with no existing Portworx installations.
+* If you're using an external OIDC provider, you must use certificates signed by a trusted certificate authority.
 {{</info>}}

 ## Prepare air-gapped environments